-The Self Timer may be set to take Photos after 2, 5 or 10 seconds and can also be set to continue taking pictures until the camera button is pressed again.
+The Self Timer can be set to take Photos after 2, 5 or 10 seconds and can also be set to continue taking pictures until the camera button is pressed again (Photo Burst).

-The Aspect Ratio can be changed to those supported by the system.
+The Aspect Ratio can be changed to those the system supports.